Alientation/32-bit-Emulator/README.md

 ## Progress
 All legal instructions have been implemented with around half having been thoroughly tested.
 Currently working on an assembler, aiming for a wide support of various directives.
-Planning on working bit by bit on testing in between development
+Planning on working bit by bit on testing in between development.

+## Install
+Build using C++ 13.2 or later